caisah/caisah.info/src/content/blog/deno-jump-to-definition-jsr-io-package.md

 ---
-title: Deno - jump to definition in jsr.io package
+title: Deno - jump to definition in jsr package
-excerpt: Learn how you can jump to definition for a deno package installed from jsr.io
+excerpt: Learn how you can jump to definition for a deno package installed from jsr
 publishDate: 'Jan 29 2025'
 seo:
-  title: Deno - jump to definition in jsr.io package
+  title: Deno - jump to definition in jsr package
   description: Learn how you can jump to definition for a deno package installed from jsr.io
 ---

 Recently I started playing with [Deno](https://deno.com/) and using its lsp implementation.
 The latest 2.x versions work great.

-A small issue I've encountered was when trying to jump to definition for packages installed from [jsr.io](https://jsr.io/) is the fact that it did not work because the package was not cached locally.
+A small issue I've encountered was when trying to jump to definition for packages installed from [jsr](https://jsr.io/) is the fact that it did not work because the package was not cached locally.
 So when trying to see the actual implementation of a symbol, I would be following an empty file.
 Wierdly enough this did not happen for packages installed from npm. 🤔 (I guess because these were already cached locally in the $DENO_DIR).

 To solve the issue, I had to first cache the packages by adding to [deno.json](https://docs.deno.com/runtime/fundamentals/configuration/):